Humiditii/hameed_lendsqr_assess/README.md

 - **POST /users/create**: Create a new user.
 - **POST /users/signin**: Sign in an existing user.
-- **GET /users/migrate**: Perform a migration for users (optional, based on the application setup).
+- **GET /users/migrate**: Perform a migration for tables (optional, based on the application setup).

 ### Wallet Routes

 - **POST /wallets/fund**: Fund a user's wallet.
 - **POST /wallets/withdraw**: Withdraw funds from a user's wallet.
-- **GET /wallets/transactions**: Get the list of transactions for a specific user's wallet.
+- **POST /wallets/transactions**: Get the list of transactions for a specific user's wallet.
 - **GET /wallets/balance**: Get the current balance of a user's wallet.

 For detailed documentation on the endpoints, you can view the postman documentation